airr-community/airr-standards/CONTRIBUTING.rst

 You will want to mount your local copy of the github repository into the container.
 This example command puts your local copy at the ``/work`` directory.
-Note that a copy of the repository exists in the image from when it is built, but don't edit that copy as your changes will get lost when you exist the docker container.
+Note that a copy of the repository exists in the image from when it is built, but don't edit that copy as your changes will get lost when you exit the docker container.
 It is suggested that you edit files outside of the docker container to prevent permissions issues.
 Also, avoid doing ``git`` commands inside the docker container.
 Certains commands that write data like ``git add`` or ``git commit`` can change permissions and make your local